civican/legisinfo/42-1/bills/C-83/bill_text.md

     the appropriateness of the inmate's security classification; and

     any other consideration that he or she considers relevant.

-  **(4)** As soon as practicable after the registered health care professional referred to in section 37.2 has recommended, for health reasons, that the conditions of confinement be altered, the institutional head shall determine whether the inmate's conditions of confinement in the structured intervention unit should be altered.

-### Section 37.4

-Thirty days after the institutional head's determination under paragraph 37.3(1)(c) in respect of the inmate, the Commissioner shall determine, in the prescribed manner, whether the inmate should remain in a structured intervention unit.
-The Commissioner shall also make such a determination in the prescribed circumstances and every 30 days after the Commissioner's last determination under this section in respect of the inmate.

 ### Section 37.5